From Complex-Analytic Models to Dyadic Methods: A Real-Variable Approach to Hypersingular Operators: Introduction

 \end{enumerate} \end{rem}

 We conclude the introduction by summarizing the main novelties of the present paper, which can be divided into the following aspects.

-\begin{enumerate} \item[(a)] From the viewpoint of complex function theory, we advance the study of Forelli--Rudin type operators in the hypersingular regime by establishing new endpoint and critical-line estimates for $K_{2t}$ with $t>1$.
+\begin{enumerate} \item[(a)] From the viewpoint of complex function theory, we develop a systematic theory of the hypersingular maximal operator $\calM_t^{\calD}$ and also advance the study of Forelli--Rudin type operators in the hypersingular regime by establishing new sharp endpoint and critical-line estimates for $K_{2t}$ with $t>1$.
 To the best of our knowledge, these estimates are new even in the unit disc setting.
-A \emph{key} feature of our approach is the introduction of Bourgain's interpolation method into this setting, which allows us to overcome the lack of strong-type bounds and provides a robust harmonic-analytic framework for hypersingular operators arising in complex variables.
+A \emph{key} feature of our approach is the introduction of Forelli--Rudin method into this setting, which allows us to overcome the lack of strong-type bounds and provides a robust harmonic-analytic framework for hypersingular operators in both real and complex settings.

 \item[(b)] From the perspective of harmonic analysis, we introduce a new dyadic model, which we refer to as a \emph{hypersingular sparse operator}.
 Unlike classical sparse operators associated with Calder\'on--Zygmund theory or recent sparse domination frameworks, the $(p,q)$-boundedness range of these hypersingular sparse operators depends intrinsically on the geometry of the underlying sparse family.
 In particular, geometric parameters such as sparseness and degree directly influence the admissible $(p, q)$-range, rather than merely affecting operator norms.
 This reveals a genuinely new phenomenon beyond both classical Calder\'on--Zygmund theory and standard sparse domination.